-- 1 Crew Representative (provided by the hiring agency)
+- 1 Crew Representative (provided by the hiring agency) -

-- 1 Crew Boss
+- 1 Crew Boss (fully qualified)

-- 3 Squad Bosses
+- 3 Squad Bosses (fully qualified)

-- 0 4 Sawyers
+- 0-4 Sawyers

 - 9 15 Crewmembers for a total crew size of 20 people

 The Sawyers will serve as the chainsaw operators on the crew.
 There can be up to 4 Sawyers per crew.
-Sawyers will be paid at the Faller A rate, even if they possess a higher chainsaw rating on their qualification card.
+Sawyers will be paid at the Basic Faller (FAL3) rate, even if they possess a higher chainsaw rating on their qualification card.
 The hiring unit will determine the needed number and ensure qualification of Sawyers during the hiring process.

-In order to maintain acceptable production rates, an EFF crew must maintain of staffing level of at least 15 people and a qualified Crew Boss throughout the duration of an assignment.
+In order to maintain acceptable production rates, an EFF crew must maintain a staffing level of at least 15 people and a qualified Crew Boss throughout the duration of an assignment.
 Should the crew numbers fall below 15 the crew may be demobilized, at the discretion of the incident management team.

-In certain circumstances, such as in periods of extreme need, it may be acceptable for a Zone/Area to fill a crew order with less than the required 18 personnel, if they notify and get permission from the receiving unit.
+In certain circumstances, such as in periods of extreme need, it may be acceptable for a Zone/Area to fill a crew order with less than the number of required personnel, if they notify and get permission from the receiving unit.
 In no case will a crew be dispatched without the required qualified overhead.